 Restriction on use of unissued Shares and treasury Shares

-No Shares may be issued or treasury Shares transferred to satisfy the Vesting or exercise of any Award to the extent that such issue or transfer would cause the number of Shares allocated (as defined in Rule 4.3 and adjusted under Rule 4.4) to exceed the limits in Rules 4.1 and 4.2 (5 per cent. and 10 per cent. in 10 years limits).
+No Shares may be issued or treasury Shares transferred to satisfy the Vesting or exercise of any Award to the extent that such issue or transfer would cause the number of Shares allocated (as defined in Rule 4.3 and adjusted under Rule 4.4) to exceed the limit in Rule 4.2 (10 per cent. in 10 years limit).

 Changes to investor guidelines